 While eating healthy is only half the battle, you’ll be happy to know there’s plenty of options to stay active both onboard and in port to work off those calories.
 Fitness centers on ships are actually quite extensive, and you can participate in exercise classes or work with a personal trainer just as you would at home.

 Try: A southbound Alaskan cruise on the Celebrity Millennium.
 The Aquaspa Cafe in particular is known for serving light fare with a focus on lean proteins, whole grains, and fresh produce.
-It’s easy to eat healthy when there are so many delicious options that are good for you, too!
-The climate in Alaska lends itself better to hot coffee than pina coladas, so you won’t fill up on calorie-ridden drinks and long days in port are perfect for trying out the state’s adventurous and outdoorsy activities.
+Plus, Alaska lends itself to active experiences and adventures where you’ll forget you’re exercising and you’ll probably crave a hot coffee instead of a calorie-ridden pina colada!

 Cruise Myth #3: There’s Not Enough Time to See Everything!

-I don’t disagree with this; it’s well known that cruises usually only spend 8-10 hours in port which barely gives you time to scratch the surface of a city.
+I don’t disagree with this; cruises usually spend 8-10 hours in port which barely gives you time to scratch the surface of a city.
 This is a definite trade-off that allows you to sample a lot of different places without committing to any one city.
+You can always plan on returning to your favorite places for an extended visit in the future.

 Embrace this trade-off: rapid travel isn’t bad, just different.
 Careful planning will allow you to prioritize the attractions that appeal to your personal interests and hiring a guide can add local flavor to your abridged visit (and ensure you don’t waste time accidentally getting lost).
 That being said, some cruises offer much longer port times than others, so be sure to pick a schedule that works for you.

-Try: A cruise through the Greek Isles on Azamara Journey, where you’ll have long days in port, including overnight stays.
-By the time you get up, eat breakfast, and spend 11 hours in port, you’ll be ready to call it a day with dinner onboard.
-You’ll have the perfect amount of time to see the highlights of your destination and sample a local lunch on shore, and remember…you can always plan on returning to your favorite places for an extended visit in the future.
+Try: A cruise through the Greek Isles on Azamara Journey, where port days extend til 9 or 10pm.
+You’ll have the perfect amount of time to see the highlights of your destination, sample a local lunch on shore, and even catch sunset.

 Cruise Myth #4: Cruising is too Regimented!